emmahewson/mp3-swimmon/README.md

         * Facililties Description (textarea)
         * Image URL (with an explanatory popover box to guide the admin on how to find and input)
     * Edit: The location boxes will have an edit button which will take the admin to a pre-filled form containing the location information which will be editable.
     * Delete: The location boxes will have a delete button which will trigger a warning to the admin before they delete it.

-    TBC - WHAT HAPPENS TO ASSOCIATED EVENTS?!
+When an admin deletes a location all events set to that location will also delete.

 User Story: